Fisher County, Texas: Politics

 Fisher County was one of the last rural yellow-dog counties in Texas to switch from consistently voting for Democratic candidates to favoring Republican candidates.
 From 1921 to 1925, the Democrat Richard M. Chitwood of Sweetwater represented Fisher County in the state house.
 He left his post to become the first business manager of Texas Tech University, but died the next year.

+Fisher County is located within District 69 of the Texas House of Representatives.
+Fisher County is located within District 28 of the Texas Senate.